-As you can see, you can get the album on iTunes, CD Baby, Google Play, Amazon, CD Universe and many other places.
+As you can see, you can get the album on iTunes, CD Baby, Google Play, Amazon, CD Universe and many others.

 Does this mean that I sell hundreds and thousands of copies every single day?
 I wish!
-I do see a trickle of sales here and there, but it isn’t much.
+I do see a trickle of sales here and there, which is nice.

-You need to make people aware of your release; that’s called marketing!
+You must make people aware of your release – that’s called marketing!

-Ideally, you should have some kind of marketing plan, and you should be ready to act on it before you ever put any music out into the world.
+Ideally, you should have a clearly defined marketing plan, and you should be ready to act on it before you ever put any music out into the world.

-Pre-release is the best time to tease; that opportunity won’t come around again once your music is available for purchase.
+Pre-release is the best time to tease the release – that opportunity won’t come around again, so take advantage!

-10. Marketing & Promotion is a Top Priority
+10. Marketing & Sales is Your Top Priority

-There are plenty of different ways to market your music, but none of them guarantee success.
+There are plenty of ways to market your music, but none of them guarantee success.

 Does this mean that you should give up on marketing altogether?
 Quite to the contrary!

-Whether you do it yourself or get someone else to do it for you, you need to put a high priority on it.
+Whether you do it yourself or get someone else to do it for you, you need to make it your first priority.